abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/local_search.rst

           The local search procedure starts from an initial feasible solution :math:`x_0` and searches the neighborhood :math:`\mathcal{N}_{x_0}` of this solution.
 The "best" solution found is :math:`x_1`.
 The local search procedure starts over again but with :math:`x_1`.
 In the neighborhood :math:`\mathcal{N}_{x_1}`, the best solution found is :math:`x_2`.
-This procedure continues on and on until stopping criteria are met.
-Let's say, one of these criteria is met and the search ends with :math:`x_3`.
+The procedure continues on and on until stopping criteria are met.
+Let's say that one of these criteria is met and the search ends with :math:`x_3`.
 You can see that while the method moves towards the local optima, it misses it and completely misses the global optimum!
-This is why the method is called *local* search: it probably will find a local optimum (or come close to) but it is unable to find a global optimum.
-Some LS methods - like Tabu Search - were developed to escape such local optimum but again there is no guarantee whatsoever that it can succeed.
+This is why the method is called *local* search: it probably will find a local optimum (or come close to) but it is unable to find a global optimum (except by chance).

+          If we had continued the search, chances are that our procedure would have iterated around the local optimum.
+          In this case, we say that the local search algorithm is *trapped by a local optimum*.
+          Some LS methods - like
+          Tabu Search - were developed to escape such local optimum but again there is no guarantee whatsoever that it can succeed.